citadel-core/api/README.md

 yarn start
 ```

-You can browse through the available API endpoints [here](https://github.com/runcitadel/manager/tree/main/routes/v2) or use [our TypeScript SDK](https://github.com/runcitadel/sdk).
+You can browse through the available API endpoints [here](https://github.com/citadel-core/api/tree/main/routes/v2) or use [our TypeScript SDK](https://github.com/runcitadel/sdk-v2).

 ---

-### ⚡️ Don't be too reckless

-> Citadel is still in an early stage and things are expected to break every now and then.
-We **DO NOT** recommend running it on the mainnet with real money just yet, unless you want to be really *#reckless*.

-## ❤️ Contributing

-We welcome and appreciate new contributions!

-If you're a developer looking to help but not sure where to begin, check out [these issues](https://github.com/runcitadel/manager/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that have specifically been marked as being friendly to new contributors.

-If you're looking for a bigger challenge, before opening a pull request please [create an issue](https://github.com/runcitadel/manager/issues/new/choose) or [join our Discord server](https://discord.com/invite/d6SaSTh3Dj) to get feedback, discuss the best way to tackle the challenge, and to ensure that there's no duplication of work.

 ## 🙏 Acknowledgements

-Manager is inspired by and built upon the work done by [Umbrel](https://github.com/getumbrel) on its open-source [Manager API](https://github.com/getumbrel/umbrel-manager).
+The Citadel API is inspired by and built upon the work done by [Umbrel](https://github.com/getumbrel) on its open-source [Manager API](https://github.com/getumbrel/umbrel-manager).

 The original code we forked is licensed under